RedbackThomson/Mask-RCNN-EKS/README.md

 ## Training Mask R-CNN model
 1. Update `train.yaml` as follows:
 - (optionally) update "name" field with unique value.
-This will be a name of your Sagemaker training job;
+This will be the prefix for the Sagemaker training job name;
 - update "trainingImage" with URI of your container image (Prepare your envrionment - Step #3);
 - update "roleArn" with your Sagemaker execution role ([reference](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html));
-- update "region" with you AWS region;
+- update "region" with your AWS region;
-- update your "S3OutputPath" and "inputDataPath" with your S3 bucket.
+- update your "s3OutputPath" and "inputDataPath" with your S3 bucket.
 2. Run `kubectl apply -f maskrcnn.yaml` in terminal.
 This will schedule the Sagemaker job.
-3. Monitor your job in Sagemaker console or by running `kubectl describe trainingjob`.
+3. Monitor your job in Sagemaker console or by running `kubectl describe trainingjob maskrcnn-with-metric`.

 ## Credits
 Mask-RCNN training script and docker image are copied from [this AWS repository](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/distributed_tensorflow_mask_rcnn)